Dot's spirit of sustainability stems from the nature of our co-founders, Robert (RT) and Dorothy Tracy.

 Reduced Waste

 We work to eliminate unnecessary processes from our work.
 This translates to less material, energy, and waste in our systems.
-In 2023 alone, we removed $10 million of waste using Lean methods.

 Our Sustainability Initiatives